-I have been living in Colombia for almost 3 years and have not been able to attend the famous Carnival in Barranquilla.
-Colleagues who were on holidays in Colombia, had already raved about it.
-This year it was finally time, after I had exchanged with the organizers and the tourism authority by telephone.
+I have been living in Colombia for almost 3 years and still have not been able to participate in the famous Carnival in Barranquilla.
+Many of my Colleagues who have gone on holiday in Colombia have been raving about carnival Colombia for years.
+This year it was finally time, after I a bit of coordination with the organizers and the tourism authority by telephone.
 One downside though was that my AIRBNB host canceled my reservation 3 weeks prior to arrival.
-A hotel booking cost me then unfortunately three times.
+Unfortunately, a hotel booking then cost me three times the price.

-The Carnival in Barranquilla https://www.carnavaldebarranquilla.org adorns itself with the statement that it is the largest carnival in the world after Rio.
-Its origin dates back to the 19th century.
-However, little is known about the exact genesis.
+The Carnival in Barranquilla prides itself on being the largest carnival in the world after Rio.
+It dates back to the 19th century; however, little is known about its exact origins.
 It is certainly one of the biggest and most important events in Colombia.
-Today, the festival begins with the Pre-Carnival, which includes, among other things, the coronation of the Queen and starts mid-January.
-For those planning their Colombia holidays now, the pre-carnival takes a long time, so be sure to check the dates.
+Today, the festival begins in mid-January with Pre-Carnival, which includes the iconic coronation of the Queen.
+For those planning their trip now, the pre-carnival takes a long time, so be sure to check the dates.

 – flag raising